tock/tock/doc/courses/sensys/environment.md

 During this portion of the course you will:

 - Get a high-level overview of how Tock works.
-- Learn how to compile and flash the kernel onto a Hail board.
+- Learn how to compile and flash the kernel onto a Imix board.

 ## 1. Presentation: Tock's goals, architecture and components